Skip to main content

 Build your application logic in Django

-Build your backend like a regular Django app using Django views, forms and URL routing.
+Build your backend using Django URLs, views and forms.

 from django_bridge import Response